-I started by looking into CVE-2023-22515 and CVE-2023-22518.
-These weren't just minor glitches; they were serious security breaches.
-Attackers could create unauthorised admin accounts, a real threat to the confidentiality, integrity, and availability of data.
+I started with CVE-2023-22515 and CVE-2023-22518.
+These were not minor bugs.
+Attackers could create unauthorised admin accounts, which puts the confidentiality, integrity, and availability of Confluence data directly at risk.

-Paul from Secure Stack has already performed an excellent analsysis of the situation and identified the likely scope of the problem.
-I highly suggest a read for further background and the timelime below is unashamedly lifted from that article.
+Paul from Secure Stack has already done an excellent analysis of the situation and identified the likely scope of the problem.
+It is worth reading for background; the timeline below is unashamedly lifted from that article.

 The Timeline So Far